awsdocs/amazon-athena-user-guide/doc_source/tables-databases-columns-names.md

 ## Special characters<a name="ate-table-database-and-column-names-special-characters"></a>

-You may have to use backticks to enclose Athena table, view, database, or column names that contain special characters\.
+You may have to use backticks or double quotes to enclose Athena table, view, database, or column names that contain special characters\.

 ### Names that begin with an underscore<a name="names-that-begin-with-an-underscore"></a>